trentfisher/veganmilitia-hugo/content/page/clearcase.md

 Final Update (July 2022): A reorg at my company moved me out of the team maintaining ClearCase so I no longer touch it.

+Not Final Update (Oct 2025):  Another reorg laid off the last ClearCase admin, and two managers above him, so I returned to doing ClearCase admin, with a crumbling and poorly-documented infrastructure.

 ## Performance

 If I had a nickel for every time someone complained to me about ClearCase performance I could have retired by now.
 The network architecture of ClearCase assumes that all users will be accessing the vob server via a high-speed local LAN.
 This is because most ClearCase operations require a **huge** number of round-trips between the vob server and the client.